While TinyGo supports a big subset of the Go language, not everything is supported yet.

 deferkeyword is supported, with the exception of deferring a call on a function pointer.
 Immediately applied functions that are deferred are supported, however.
 In practice, function pointers are little used in deferred calls.

-At the time of writing (2019-04-18), support for goroutines and channels is weak.
-There is some support, but you will often encounter compiler errors when trying to use concurrency in more complicated ways (for example with function pointers).
-Also, some things may unexpectedly allocate memory like calling a function that blocks.
-This situation should certainly improve in the future, but at the moment you shouldn’t rely on concurrency features to work well.
+At the time of writing (2019-07-05), support for goroutines and channels has not been fully realized but simple programs usually work.
+There may be problems with function pointers or starting more than two goroutines.
+Also, some things may unexpectedly allocate heap memory like calling a function that blocks.
+This situation should certainly improve in the future: at the moment, you should treat goroutines as an experimental feature.

 While TinyGo embeds the Clang compiler to parse